 Aha.
 So THAT explains it.
 It could also explain my need for counseling later in life.
 (This is not at all meant to be a dig at my mother.
 She is a LOVELY non-dense lady who was a well-loved elementary educator for many, many years.
 I can’t imagine what it must have been like to be my mom….I.
 Was.
 Wild.)

-I tell my own kindergarten kids that story now – and it KILLS them.
+That story is one my kindergarteners love to hear – and it KILLS them.
 They laugh until they roll over thinking of me and that caterpillar.
-They also stare at me like I have 3 heads when I say, “There was no velcro.”
-They can’t fathom the fact I didn’t learn to read and don’t recall doing any math whatsoever.
+I also get blank stares like I have 3 heads when I say, “There was no velcro.”
+My kinders can’t fathom the fact I didn’t learn to read and don’t recall doing any math whatsoever.
 Their little faces take on worry for me that I napped and played and didn’t even eat lunch there.

 Ah, yes.
 Those were the olden days.
 Maybe they were the same for you.
 There’s also a good chance you weren’t born in the dark ages with me, and actually went to kindergarten for a full day.
 (I see you children of the 80s, 90s, and ’00s) Today’s kindergarten readiness goals are more along the lines of what 1st grade, or even 2nd grade used to be.
 We use words like schema and decomposing—and even though we would all love a good nap–there is no napping in kindergarten.
 Let’s get to those 5 kindergarten readiness questions.